dappnode/DAppNodeDocs/docs/user/ethical-metrics/troubleshooting.md

 <details>
   <summary><strong>How can I make sure my Dappnode is registered?</strong></summary>

-  **Email:** Upon registering, an email will be sent to your configured email address.
-If you don't receive this email, please check your spam folder.
+  <b>Email:</b> Upon registering, an email will be sent to your configured email address.
+If you don't receive this email, please check your spam folder. <br/>

-    **Telegram:** Once your bot has been set up, you can press the "Send Test Notification" button to see if everything is working as expected.
+  <b>Telegram:</b> Once your bot has been set up, you can press the "Send Test Notification" button to see if everything is working as expected.
 </details>

 <details>